-If you are growing calendula on your small farm, you're probably planning to sell it one of a few ways: dried for others to make products like salves, oils, and teas with; or processed into any of a number of those products.
-Perhaps you want to make a calendula-plantain-chickweed salve for skin conditions or put calendula flower petals in your goat's milk soap.
+If you are growing calendula on your small farm, you're probably planning to sell it one of a few ways: dried for others to make products like salves, oils, and teas with; or processed into any of those products.
+Perhaps you want to make a calendula-plantain-chickweed salve for skin conditions or put flower petals in your goat's milk soap.
 Whatever your value-added product, you will want to harvest and dry the calendula first.
 Here's how to do it.

 Snipping off the flower head at the top of the stalk is the standard way to harvest calendula.
 Use scissors or your fingers to pinch the stem.
 You could also pull entire plants and include the leaves, which have much of the same medicinal quality as the flowers, but it's so much easier to continually harvest flower blooms from a patch of calendula throughout the season.

 You may want to trim back the stem that remains on the plant so that the stem does not begin to rot.

 With calendula, the more often you harvest, the better.
 If you allow blossoms to stay on the plants, they will go to seed.
 When you deadhead frequently, the blooms will return and multiply.
 So snip early and snip often!

 How to Dry

 There are many ways to properly dry flowers for medicinal use.
 The basic idea is to provide air circulation as well as protection from too much sun (if outdoors, dry in a shady area).
 Don't wash the flower heads.
 Spread them onto a ventilated surface: cloth, screen, a mesh of some type.
 You can build drying screens from light lumber and screen―make a frame and staple screen to it.
 You can even build a cabinet to hold the screens and put a fan in it to circulate air.